Smokey Gaines: Playing career

 He played professionally for three games for the Kentucky Colonels during the 1967–68 American Basketball Association season after a four-year stint with the Harlem Globetrotters.
 Gaines attended LeMoyne-Owen College from 1959 to 1963 where he was the first player to have his number retired.

 Coaching career

 After his playing days Gaines became a men's college basketball coach, serving as head coach for the Detroit Mercy and San Diego State Aztecs.
 He replaced Dick Vitale at the former school, and coached Michael Cage and future Baseball Hall-of-Famer Tony Gwynn at the latter.
 He compiled a 112–117 record in eight seasons at San Diego State University (SDSU) and became the first black head coach in NCAA Division I in California.
 He was named the coach of the year of the Western Athletic Conference in 1984–85, when the Aztecs went 24–8 and qualified for the NCAA tournament.
 Gaines was named athletic director for the Memphis City Schools in 2008, after coaching and serving as the athletic director at LeMoyne-Owen.

-Coaching Record

 Death

 Gaines died on September 5, 2020, from cancer.
+He had also contracted COVID-19 in the time leading up to his death.